fusionpbx/fusionpbx-docs/source/advanced/adminer.rst

 ..
 Note::

-  After you enable the Adminer auto login click the reload button > edit autoload > click save for it to update the Adminer menu.
+  After you enable the Adminer auto login click the 'Reload' button > edit autoload > click 'Save' for it to update the Adminer menu.